TIBCOSoftware/snappydata/docs/reference/sql_reference/create-index.md

 <mark> SOUBHIK TO CONFIRM/PROVIDE COLUMN TABLE INFO</mark>

 !!!Tip:
 	This is only supported for row tables.
 Support for column tables will be provided in future releases.
+Filtering of column tables in memory is very fast in SnappyData obviating the need for indexing in most cases.

 Creates an index on one or more columns of a table.